 Make a list of everything you want in a home and prioritize them.
 At the top of the list should be the items that are most important to you.
 This will help you separate your "must-haves" from your "nice-to-haves."

 Your agent can help you understand if your wants are realistic for your budget and favorite neighborhoods or if you need to rethink what you're looking for.

 The timing of your house hunt in Virginia can have a big impact on your number of options.
 For example, in Virginia, May has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.

 On the other hand, December gives you the fewest choices in Virginia.
 Historically, there are 52.5% fewer homes for sale than during Virginia's peak season.

 Housing inventory in Virginia by season

-Currently, in Virginia, homes typically stay on the market for 46 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Virginia, homes stay on the market for 64 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Virginia

 » LEARN MORE: What should an offer include?

 Inspections and appraisals are an opportunity for you to better evaluate the home's condition and value before officially purchasing it.
 You may have an opportunity after this step to renegotiate the terms of your contract with the seller if something unexpected pops up.